|

 Lisa

 show.
 Also could be titled "I made a convert!".
-Lisa now breeds Lippitt Morgans
+Lisa now owns and breeds Lippitt Morgans

 at her